Nebraskans encouraged to get virus test before the holidays

-Omaha, Neb. — State officials are encouraging Nebraskans to consider getting tested for the coronavirus before the holidays if they plan to see extended family.
+OMAHA, Neb.
+(AP) – State officials are encouraging Nebraskans to consider getting tested for the coronavirus before the holidays if they plan to see extended family.

 The state’s chief medical officer, Dr. Gary Anthone, said taking a test for the virus before Christmas would add an extra layer of protection for families that plan to gather together.